 But, in the midst of this direct threat to the living and lives of thousands of artists, writers, editors and other employees, the comics industry (save for Dell, above, and EC Comics) were engaged in a self-regulatory bent that would exclude EC Comics and force them out of the comics game.
 Hence, Mad Magazine was born.
 At any rate, the Comics Code stamp was used to denote quality and wholesomeness:

 Also, as seen by the example of Dell above, companies spent time extolling the virtues of their own brand as being of the highest quality:

 A bit later in the 1960s, in order to battle the lack of space for comics on the newsstands and also provide efficient use of floor space, the comic book spinner rack became more prominent.
 It provided easy access for kids and retailers alike and has become a signal of a bygone era when comics could be found ubiquitously - grocery stores, liqour stores, pharmacy stores, book stores, newsstands, convenience stores, airports, bus depots and a whole host of other establishments where kids could be found.
-I used to own one, myself, but sadly let go of it when I became a teenager.
-This first example is my personal favorite and was popular across the United States from the late 1960s to the end of the newsstand era and called out to kids from across the room:
+Our Webmaster used to own one, himself, but sadly let go of it upon becoming a teenager.
+This first example is our Webmaster's personal favorite and was popular across the United States from the late 1960s to the end of the newsstand era and called out to kids from across the room:

 As was historically typical, the brands got into it, as well - here, we have an attempt for Harvey, Marvel, Archie and DC to assist with the cost of a spinner rack while getting their most recognizable products on the signage in return.
 If not with mixed results.
 Note the poor use of space, reducing the "advertisement" to about 50% of the image real estate.
 Also note that not one recognizable artist's work was present, here - it appears that a "cartoonist" provided the images - but the only one that turned out decently was Richie Rich - the rest are pale imitations: